xrviv/WalletScrutinyCom/_desktop/wavesdex.md

 The WX.Network desktop application appears to be the direct successor to WavesDex, offering similar functionality for cryptocurrency trading and investment.
 However, unlike the original WavesDex, there is no publicly available repository for the WX.Network desktop application, making it impossible to verify its code.

-Based on this evidence, we are classifying the original Waves Decentralized Exchange (WavesDex) as **removed**, as it has been officially replaced by WX.Network and is no longer being actively developed or maintained.
+Based on this evidence, we are classifying the original Waves Decentralized Exchange (WavesDex) as **deprecated**, as it has been officially replaced by WX.Network and is no longer being actively developed or maintained.